-Near distance between the point being illuminated and the light at which the sample doesn't get brighter.
+Near distance at which the point being illuminated and the light at which the sample doesn't get brighter.
 This may help you avoid hot spots and sampling issues where a light is near a surface.
-Below are 0.0, 2.5, and finally 5.0.
 These values are based on your scene scale/distance so this is just an example.